ClearlyDazed/legacy_samsungtv/README.md

 Home Assistant Integration for legacy Samsung TV with enhanced source selection.

 The legacy samsungtv platform allows you to control a legacy Samsung Smart TV.
 In my case a Series F (2013) TV.
-This integration extensively used the Home Assistant builtin integration maintained @escoand.
+This integration extensively used the Home Assistant builtin integration maintained by escoand.
 Many thanks.
 I am new to both HA and python so my revisions may not be the most eloguent, but they work for me.

 What I changed for this integration is that I enabled the custom selection of the TV sources; ie. HDMI 1, HDMI 2 or whatever sources you want to access on your TV.
 This is done by editing the SOURCES dictionary in the file media_player.py.
 For my TV you can not access HDMI 2 directly but must submit a key sequence to change the TV source with KEY_TV as the starting point.
 This capabilty also required a change to the samsungctl python utility by increasing the time lapse between key submissions, inorder for the TV to complete the instruction sent.
 The revised samsungctl utility (samsungTVlegacy) is included with the requirements in the manifest.json file.